 9. WHY SHOULD AN OFFICER BECOME A MEMBER OF THE PROGRAM?

-In recent years the number of criminal charges issued against police officers have soared.
+In recent years, the number of criminal charges issued against police officers has soared.
 Whenever this occurs, the officer faces the necessity of providing for his or her own legal defense, at a cost that can easily run into thousands of dollars, and at a time when he or she may already have been suspended without pay or even fired.
 Even if the officer prevails in court, these economic consequences can be, and often are, devastating.

-The POAM’s program protects the law enforcement professional from this grave and ever-present possibility, by providing extended legal representation whenever criminal charges are issued.
+The POAM’s program protects the law enforcement professional from this grave and ever-present possibility by providing extended legal representation whenever criminal charges are issued.